DaveO-Home/dodex/README.md

 ### Prerequisites

 If using dodex-input, browser must support the "indexedDB" storage feature.
 To clear content from indexedDB, execute from your browser's dev-tools console; `indexedDB.deleteDatabase("dodex")`.
+Or use the dodex-input popup to remove personal content stored in "indexedDB".

 ### Installing

 1. `npm install dodex --save` or download from <https://github.com/DaveO-Home/dodex>.
 1. `npm install dodex-input --save` or download from <https://github.com/DaveO-Home/dodex-input>.
 1. `npm install dodex-mess --save` or download from <https://github.com/DaveO-Home/dodex-mess>.
+1. `npm install jsoneditor --save` or download from <https://github.com/josdejong/jsoneditor>(this is optional).
 1. Optionally copy `node_modules/dodex/` javascript, css and images to appropriate directories; If using a bundler like browserify, you may only need to copy the content.js(or create your own) and images.
-1. You can also use the Java/JavaRx asynchronous server ```dodex-vertx``` to serve dodex.
+1. You can use the Java/JavaRx asynchronous server ```dodex-vertx``` to serve dodex.
+1. Also, dodex-mess has a node/koa javascript server ```node_modules/dodex-mess/server``` to serve dodex.

 __Note;__ Content can also be loaded from a `JSON` file.
+See dodex-input README for details on the frontend JSON editor.

 Here's an example of dodex loaded in a `bootstrap` environment (view on GitHub <https://github.com/DaveO-Home/dodex>).